aplsimple/expagog/README.md

 **General notes** is an arbitrary text under the diagram containing comments and conclusions on the current database, diagram etc.

-**Sticker** is a short note that can be useful when working with *EG*, for example, criteria of ratings and equivalents; stickers can be placed anywhere on the screen and colored in any color.

 **Statistics** - summary data on the current database; contains two sections of data - *Current week and plan for the next* and *Previous, current and subsequent weeks*.

-**Count / Count0** - in statistics, they mean the total number of non-empty cells and the number of non-empty cells with a value of 0.
+**Cells / Cells0** - in statistics, they mean the total number of non-empty cells and the number of non-empty cells with a value of 0.

 **Report** is an html file that contains data from the current database, including statistics; it can be used for *external use.*

+**Sticker** is a short note that can be useful when working with *EG*, for example, criteria of ratings, equivalents, ideas for experiments etc.; stickers can be placed anywhere on the screen and colored in any color; open stickers are presented in the report.

  GENERAL USAGE PROCEDURE
 =========================

+For a quick installation of *EG*, just run an [installer of expagog](https://github.com/aplsimple/expagog/releases/tag/Installers_of_EG-1.0).
+Then run [expagog](https://github.com/aplsimple/expagog)'s desktop shortcut.

+---

+Also, when you have [Tcl/Tk](https://wiki.tcl-lang.org/) deployed on your machine and like to install and run *EG* from its source, you need only to unpack [expagog's source](https://github.com/aplsimple/expagog) to a directory and run it with *tclsh src/EG.tcl* command.
+Thus, in this case the installation of *EG* is straightforward as well:

+  * download *expagog.zip* from [here](https://github.com/aplsimple/expagog) or from [here](https://chiselapp.com/user/aplsimple/repository/expagog/download)
+  * unpack *expagog.zip* to some directory, say *~/PG/expagog*
+  * to run the installed *EG*, use the command:

+    `wish ~/PG/expagog/src/EG.tcl`

+In Linux, you can run *tclsh* instead of *wish*.

+---

 When you start *EG* for the first time, a table with the *default* topics opens.
 You will most likely want to replace them with your own topics and possibly change other program settings.